 Dock and sediment cap construction has occurred in five phases over five years.
 For each phase, Herrera provided engineering oversight to ensure cap materials and thickness met specifications.
 We compared pre-cap and post-cap bathymetric data in conjunction with cap material volumes to estimate cap thickness and settlement.
 Our scientists monitored sediment quality at 16 sites each year to document progress towards meeting cleanup levels and ensure contamination had not spread outside the capping area.

 In response to an oil release while excavating within a former seawall bulkhead (fill cell) during the project’s final phase, Herrera collected sediment cores to characterize the oil extent and re-designed the sediment cap to include an organoclay reactive core mat for oil containment.
 The team also deployed a cap thickness probe during evening low tides at 50 locations under the dock where bathymetric data indicated insufficient cap thickness.
 These measurements were critical to our final evaluation that at least 95 percent of the voluntary cleanup area had been adequately capped.
 Herrera will conduct additional sediment chemistry monitoring later in 2022 and beyond to evaluate compliance with the established sediment cleanup levels.

-Herrera is delighted to be apart of this project to preserve one of Seattle’s hallmark transportation hubs by reducing contamination and restoring salmon habitat in Elliott Bay.
-Our team looks forward to continuing our work across Seattle and the Pacific Northwest to promote the environmental resilience.
+Herrera is delighted to be a part of this project to preserve one of Seattle’s hallmark transportation hubs by reducing contamination and restoring salmon habitat in Elliott Bay.
+Our team looks forward to continuing our work across Seattle and the Pacific Northwest to promote environmental resilience.